-On May 1, 2007, there was a march and rally in opposition to the closing plan.
+On May 1, 2007, there were a march and rally in opposition to the closing plan.
 Compl. ¶ 15-18.
-The march was organized by a group called BAMN ("By Any Means Necessary"), of which group Conn and Miller were members.
+The march was organized by a group called BAMN ("Coalition to Defend Affirmative Action, Integration, and Immigrant Rights and Fight for Equality By Any Means Necessary"), of which group Conn and Miller were members.
 Id.
 Conn and Miller attended the march, having first received advance permission to be off of work for the demonstration.
 Compl.
 Ex.
-9 at 6.
-The march was also attended by some students at Malcolm X Academy Middle School, who provided the school with parental permission slips to attend the march.
+9 (Decision and Recommended Order of Administrative Law Judge, hereinafter "'Decision and Recommended Order") at p.
+6. The march was also attended by some students at Malcolm X Academy Middle School, at least some of whom provided the school with parental permission slips to attend the march.
 Id.
 Conn sought but was denied permission to serve in a formal role as a chaperone.
 Id.
 Police officers employed by the Detroit Public Schools were aware of the planned demonstration in advance and were deployed along with video tape technicians along the planned route of the march.
 Id.
-The march began at Malcolm X Middle School, proceeded to Cass Tech High School, and was to finish at Northern High School.
+The march began at Malcolm X Middle School, proceeded to Cass Tech High School, and was to finish at Northern High School, all in Detroit.
 Id.

 When the marchers reached Northern High School, the parties agree that the march and rally appeared to descend into chaos.
 Some students attempted to bang on the doors and windows of the high school, unsuccessfully exhorting Northern students to walk out of the school.
 Id. at 7.
 The Detroit Public School police moved in and shooed the children away from the building.
 Id. at 8.
-At some point, the police used pepper spray, or some other irritating aerosol, at or near a group of children.
+At some point, pepper spray, or some other irritating aerosol, was used at or near a group of children.
 Id.

 Conn and Miller were each arrested at Northern High School by police officers employed by the Board and charged with disorderly conduct and violation of a school ordinance.
 Compl. ¶ 21.
-They were subsequently released without charges.
+They were released without charges, but were subsequently told that charges were reinstated.
 Pl.
-Mo. for Inj. at 5.
-They returned to their respective schools and continued teaching through the end of the school year.
+Mot. for Prelim.
+Inj.
+Exh.
+2, Conn Decl. at ¶ 14.
+The plaintiffs returned to their respective schools and continued teaching through the end of the school year.
 Compl. ¶ 21.
 They continued to actively oppose the school closings during the remainder of the school year.
-Compl. ¶¶ 23-24.
+Compl. ¶ 23-24.

 On June 29, 2007, Lamont Satchel, the acting superintendent of the Detroit School District, placed both Conn and Miller on temporary unpaid administrative leave due to conduct at or in connection with the May 1, 2007 rally.
-Compl. ¶¶ 25, 29.
-Shortly before August 27, 2007, the date that teachers in the Detroit Public Schools were required to report for a new school year, the Board advised Conn and Miller that they would remain on administrative leave for an indefinite period.
+Compl. ¶¶ 25, 29 and Exh.
+1. Shortly before August 27, 2007, the date that teachers in the Detroit Public Schools were required to report for a new school year, the Board advised Conn and Miller that they would remain on administrative leave for an indefinite period.
 Compl. ¶ 27-28.

 On August 30, 2007, the plaintiffs filed charges with the Michigan Employment Relations Commission (MERC) alleging that the Board and its agents had violated the Public Employment Relations Act ("PERA"), MCL 423.201 et seq., by placing them on administrative leave.
-Compl. ¶ 30.
-As a result of settlement discussions before a MERC Administrative Law Judge, the Board restored the plaintiffs to paid status in October 2007, and their salaries have continued to be paid until the present time.
+Compl. ¶ 30 and Exh.
+2. As a result of settlement discussions before a MERC Administrative Law Judge, the Board restored the plaintiffs to paid status in October 2007, and their salaries have continued to be paid until the present time.
 Compl. ¶ 31.